 Everyone deserves dignity and justice.
 But in the United States, 2.3 million people are locked away in prisons, jails, and detention centers, where they are subject to civil and human rights violations and a lack of access to adequate health care.

 Immigration activists, prison abolitionists, and those calling to defund the police are organizing across the country under the call to #FreeThemAll.
-During our days of action, we'll hold protests at prisons, jails, detention centers, ICE offices, state houses, and city halls to demand the immediate release of people from behind bars as we continue to work for a future without incarceration.
+Together, we're calling for the immediate release of people from behind bars as we continue to work for a future without incarceration.

 Tell your governor, Immigration and Customs Enforcement (ICE), and the Bureau of Prisons (BOP): Protect incarcerated people from COVID-19 in prisons, jails, and detention centers!